 Support for a whole array of additional accessories

 The kit has a sturdy build for an entry level drum set.
 We found that the drum bass pedal is really quiet.
-Super compact and lightweight if you need to move around the drum set.
+The kit’s compactness makes it easy to move around.

 Overall this kit offers an incredible value for the money.
-The only thing to notice is a bit hard to setup and adjust.
+However, it can be difficult to set up and adjust.